na-na-hi/renget/archive/6wfys.md

 Wasn't sure where to put this section.

 Unofficial HD Audio Project - repacks the stupidly high quality ps4 audio files for pc.
 Split into voice, music, and fx (I use voice).
+Lucidity Sound FX SSE - All vanilla foley effects remastered and remixed.
 Immersive Sound Compendium + Audio Overhaul Skyrim - These are to taste, but they're good.
 Get the merged patch and the synthesis patcher.
-Whispering Souls - thunderclap sound bad
 Footstep Sounds Restored - properly assigns unused footstep sounds.
 (The entire E.V.E. series is worth a download.)
-No More Crunchy Death Sounds SSE
+No More Crunchy Death Sounds SSE - lettuce sound bad Whispering Souls - thunderclap sound bad
 More Painful Death Sounds SSE - orgasm yelling sound good A Bow's Whisper - a little more realistic than ISC but maybe more boring.
 Paper UI Sounds - removes the other orgasm yelling sound effects from leveling up, discovering places, etc. tons of options.